-The Matrix 4 was originally scheduled for release on 21st May 2021, but due to the ongoing coronavirus pandemic, this date was pushed back in July to Friday 1st April 2022, before the film was surprisingly moved forward to its current December date.
+The Matrix 4 was originally scheduled for release on 21st May 2021, but due to the ongoing coronavirus pandemic was pushed back to Friday 1st April 2022, before the film was surprisingly moved forward to its current December date.

-The pandemic caused production on the new instalment to be halted over safety concerns, placing it behind schedule along with several other major projects.
+The pandemic caused production on the new instalment to be halted in March 2020 over safety concerns, placing it behind schedule along with several other major projects.

-However, Keanu Reeves recently confirmed that cast and crew restarted filming this summer, telling The Associated Press in August: “There’s some really thoughtful, effective protocols in place and the rhythm of film making has not really been impacted or interrupted.”
+However, Keanu Reeves confirmed that cast and crew restarted filming by August 2020, telling The Associated Press: "There's some really thoughtful, effective protocols in place and the rhythm of filmmaking has not really been impacted or interrupted."

 He continued: "I think everyone loves the project and if you're ever going to get into any kind of situation that needs to be figured out or how to redo this, show business people are the back.
 We're scrappy, we know how to get stuff done, we're inventive, we think on our feet – that kind of kindred spirit of just coming together."

-Giving some insight into life on set in Berlin at the moment, he said: “It goes back to, ‘Let’s put on a show!
-We’ll get some props, we’ve got somethings, we’re gonna write’ – and that spirit is definitely alive and well on The Matrix.”
+Giving some insight into life on set in Berlin, he said: "It goes back to, 'Let's put on a show!
+We'll get some props, we've got some things, we're gonna write' – and that spirit is definitely alive and well on The Matrix."

 Jada Pinkett Smith (Gotham) will also be back, reprising the role of Logos captain Niobe, which she previously played in the second and third Matrix films.

 Rising star Yahya Abdul-Mateen II, who has become a DC Comics icon across roles in Aquaman and Watchmen, has been cast as a new iteration of the character Morpheus, who was played in the original trilogy by Laurence Fishburne.